swordfischer/swordfischer.github.io/_posts/2024-05-22-HTB-WriteUp-Counter_Defensive.md

 ### [7/10] What is the attacker's Telegram username?

-As stated earlier, there are some values stored in registry - some of it holds the authentication for the malware to communicate with the Telegram C2.
+As stated in [6/10], there are some values stored in registry - some of it holds the authentication for the malware to communicate with the Telegram C2.
 `$g11` contains the bot id, `$y31` is the authentication key for the bot (`$i0` is the concatenated auth string), `$j51` is the chat id.

 {% highlight powershell %}